SpaceApi/website/README.md

 [![CircleCI][circle-ci-badge]][circle-ci]
 [![Docker Image][docker-image-badge]][docker-image]

-This are the sources for the SpaceAPI website.
+These are the sources for the SpaceAPI website.

 The website is generated using Lektor, a static site generator written in Python.
 This simplifies hosting and makes the website very fast.